 Choose your area of study

-Programs may offer various concentrations that focus on, for example, cybersecurity, data analytics, clinical thinking, management, public health, biostatistics, and human-centered design.
+Programs may offer various concentrations that focus on, for example, cybersecurity, data analytics, management, public health, biostatistics, or human-centered design.
 Some of these areas involve working more with patients and medical staff, while others are more IT-centered and require more time with data and information systems.
 Not all universities provide the same concentrations.
 Also, it’s essential to look at what internship options are offered through the university and if any are available in your area.

 Research schools and programs